 About 100-300 million sperm are deposited in the vagina at the time of ejaculation during sexual intercourse.
 However, less than 25 actually reach the egg, and only one will penetrate and fuse with the egg.
-Sperm health is obviously vital, and it depends on quantity, quality and movement of the sperm.
+Sperm health is obviously vital, and it depends on the quantity, quality, and movement of the sperm.

 These figures are only a rough guide, and pregnancy can be achieved with lesser counts.
 One of the most important features is the total number of motile sperm in the ejaculate.

 In many cases of male infertility, the cause can’t be identified.
-But men experiencing infertility should be aware of known causes that affect sperm health.
+But men experiencing infertility should be aware of the known causes that affect sperm health.